Niki1oo1/niki1oo1.github.io/projects/index.md

 ## Project Beta
 Details about another project, maybe with a link or screenshots.

-Stay tuned — more coming soon!
+Stay tuned — more coming soon!a